olets/git-activity/README.md

     git activity record <log message>
     ```

-    Adds a new row to `git-activity`'s CSV log file with: date (`YYYY-MM-DD HH:MM:SS UTC-offset`), log message (typically an identifier of the type of activity, e.g. "commit", "rewrite"), repo name, the checked out branch's name, the checked out commit's message, and the checked out commit's SHA.
+    Adds a new row to `git-activity`'s CSV log file with: date (`YYYY-MM-DD HH:MM:SS UTC-offset`), log message (typically an identifier of the type of activity, e.g. "commit", "rewrite") regex pattern, repo name regex pattern, the checked out branch's name regex pattern, the checked out commit's message regex pattern, and the checked out commit's SHA regex pattern.[^1]

     - If you have [automatic recording set up](#set-up-automatic-recording), go about your daily work, creating branches, committing, rebasing, etc., and entries will be added to the log file for you.